afroditeapp/afrodite-backend/docs/profile_attributes_spec.md

 - `visible` - boolean value to state if the attribute is visible in client's profile view
                 (default: true)
+- `required` - boolean value to state if the attribute must be set when client sets up the account (default: false)
 - `translations` - list of language objects which has fields
     - `lang` - language code
     - `values` - list of translation objects with fields